konpeki02/Chess-analyzer/README.md

 * `requests`

 1. Either place a PGN (Portable Game Notation file) in your working directory or use `script.py` to download a file.
-Just update the username in the `download_games` function.
+`script.py` allows for parsing the username from the command line argument or prompts the user if no argument is provided.

-2. Compile the tkinter app `python3 est2.py`
+3. Compile the tkinter app `python3 est2.py`

-3. Analyze -> Analyze Games
+4. Analyze -> Analyze Games